Souhail-O/igr204-baby_names/README.md

   <img src="/Tableau/images/Top10Evolution.gif"/>
 </p>

+This visualization allows us to examine how names evolved over time, mainly for the top 10 given names by year.

+As we can observe, things have changed over the course of the 20th century.
+Let us examine how some names evolved over time :
+- **Marie** : Peaked at the beginning of the century and has been on a constant decline for over 100 years.
+- **Jean** : Already the most common name in the early 1900s, this name has reached its peak in 1946 before fading away as well.
+The popularity of the name during the early 40s might have to do with Jean Moulin, the famous French resistant after the end of the Second World War.
+- **Philippe** This name has been riding low on the radar until the 1950s where it started tracting popularity among newborns, until it peaked in 1964, all before fading away as well
+- **Uncommon Names** : Starting in the mid-40s, newer names were given to babies more and more often, until 1974 where the newcomers dominated the game, as in 2020, they represent more than 90% of the overall newborns.
+This doesn't mean that the previously mentioned names have disappeard all together, but their numbers have been dilluted into all their variants.

 ## **Visualization 2**:
 This section is realized using Dash, Dash which is an application that give a point-&-click interface to models written in the Python progamming language, vastly expanding the notion of what's possible in a traditional "dashboard."
 In this segment, we will be answering :